 Students gain knowledge and concepts in their chosen area of study.

-The Diploma in Business is designed to allow Study Abroad students to undertake any eight courses (96 units) from those available to Study Abroad students in the School of Business.
+The Diploma in Business is designed to allow students to undertake any eight courses (96 units) from those available within the Bachelor of Business and its affiliated majors and minors.
 The Diploma in Business intends to provide students with the opportunity to study from a range of business disciplines, thus providing a wide range of choices for students who wish to study at USC.